Best Brush for a Pomeranian Double Coat (Tested & Recommended)

 A long-pin slicker brush gently separates the double coat, helping prevent breakage, reduce matting, and keep brushing calm for both dog and owner

-If you live with a Pomeranian, you eventually realize something: most brushes aren’t designed for their coat.
+If you live with a Pomeranian, you eventually realize something: most brushes aren’t designed for their double coat.

 They’re marketed to Pom owners, but they don’t actually work for Pom coats.

-For a long time, brushing our Pomeranians felt harder than it should have—more resistance, more breakage, more frustration than expected for something that’s supposed to be routine care.
+For a long time, brushing our Pomeranians felt harder than it should have — more resistance, more breakage, more frustration than expected for something that’s supposed to be routine care.

 Why most brushes don’t work for Pomeranians